gabrielelana/vim-markdown/README.md

 * mapping from `<C-\><Enter>` to `<Leader><Enter>`
 * syntax
   * preformatted blocks
+  * auto links
+    * http://example.com) the closed parentesis should not be highlighted
+    * http://example.com/(foo) should all be highlighted
   * links with references
   * images with references
   * todo lists (GFM)